 Emma eventually realised she had been dumped and set up to be Hamilton's mistress.
 She was furious, but the envoy adored her and won her over.
 After a while she began a romantic attachment to Sir William and they were married in 1791 even though he was 60 and she was only 26.
 She became Lady Hamilton – a genuine rags to riches story.

-Two years later she befriended Nelson after being introduced to him as the wife of the British envoy.
-She also became a close friend of Queen Maria Carolina of Naples and it was said that Lady Hamilton facilitated Nelson’s victory over the French in the Battle of the Nile in 1798 by securing Neapolitan permission for his fleet to obtain stores and water in Sicily.
+It was said that Lady Hamilton facilitated Nelson’s victory over the French in the Battle of the Nile in 1798.
+She had become a close friend of Queen Maria Carolina of Naples and used the connection to secure Neapolitan permission for Nelson's fleet to obtain vital stores and water in Sicily.

 Emma gave birth to Nelson's daughter Horatia in 1801 and two years later Sir William died.
 Shortly before that Nelson returned to sea, the great naval hero not knowing that there was just one legendary engagement to come.

 On October 21, 1805 at the Battle of Trafalgar Nelson defeated a joint Franco-Spanish naval force that threatened England – but he was mortally wounded by a French marksman and died three hours after being shot.

 On hearing of Nelson’s death, King George III is said to have been reduced to tears saying: “We do not know whether we should mourn or rejoice.
 The country has gained the most splendid and decisive victory that has ever graced the naval annals of England; but it has been dearly purchased.”